qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 cryptographic nonce.
 Using twice the same nonce MUST NOT happen, hence MP-QUIC has a different nonce computation than {{I-D.ietf-quic-tls}}

-the left most bits of nonce MUST be the Uniflow ID that identifies the current uniflow up to max_sending_uniflow_id.
-The remaining bits of the nonce is formed by an exclusive OR of the least signicant bits of the packet protection IV with the padded packet number (left-padded with 0s).
-The nonce MUST be left-padded with a 0 if max_sending_uniflow_id <= 2, and the max_sending_uniflow_id MUST NOT be higher than 2^61.
+The left most bits of nonce MUST be the Uniflow ID that identifies the current uniflow up to max_sending_uniflow_id.
+The remaining bits of the nonce is formed by an exclusive OR of the least significant bits of the packet protection IV with the padded packet number (left-padded with 0s).
+The nonce MUST be left-padded with a 0 if max_sending_uniflow_id <= 2, and
+the max_sending_uniflow_id MUST NOT be higher than 2^61.
 If a uniflow has sent 2^62-max_sending_uniflow_id packets, another uniflow MUST be used to avoid re-using the same nonce.